BititIO/bitpro-docs/source/index.html.md

 ## Prerequisites

-Before starting your should have a Bitpro merchant account with a valid `merchant_id`.
+Before starting your should have a Bitpro merchant account with a valid `merchant ID`.
+You'll find it on [https://bitit.pro/dashboard/merchant](https://bitit.pro/dashboard/merchant)

 ## Using direct link